o1-labs/mina-lightnet-docker/DockerHub.md

   postgresql://postgres:postgres@localhost:5432/archive
   ```

+If no Mina Archive Node will run inside the container, then [Archive-Node-API](https://github.com/o1-labs/Archive-Node-API) won't be available.

 ## Mina accounts manager

 The Mina accounts manager helper tool, provided with the Docker images, automates how users retrieve account information.